nandappputra/statika/README.md

 Statika is an education tool to calculate structural loading.
 It features interactive editor where users can define a structure and solve the internal forces & ground reaction with a click of a button.

+You can run the program locally or [try out statika in your browser](https://nandappputra.github.io/statika/)

 ## Dev Setup

 You need the following software installed